bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--1 pint of double cream.
                4 oranges.
-               4†oz. of sugar.
+               4‡Ø∫. of sugar.
-               1†oz. packet of gelatine.
+               1‡Ø∫. packet of gelatine.
                2 whole eggs.
                Yolks of 4 eggs.
                1 pint of milk.

-_Method._--Soak the gelatine in a º pint of milk with the thin rind of one orange.
+_Method._--Soak the gelatine in a Ï†∞int of milk with the thin rind of one orange.

 Strain the juice of the oranges into a cup.